David Hopper Prizes for Leadership in Research for Development

 Announcement of results

-A nominee recommended for a prize and the nominating institution will be notified via email by mid-May 2020.
+A nominee recommended for a prize and the nominating institution will be notified via email by the end of July 2020.

 Nominating institutions whose researcher was not recommended for an award will be informed by email in the weeks that follow, but no comments or feedback will be provided.
 Note that this email will be sent via the online system.
 Please note that your server may not recognize the address and may send it to your junk or spam folder.

 Before submitting a nomination package, please review our Frequently asked questions page.
 We suggest you consult it often as it will be updated regularly.

 If you still have a question after reading the above, you may contact us at firstname.lastname@example.org.
 Inquiries will be answered until two working days before the nomination deadline.

 Technical inquiries about difficulties encountered in the online system should also be directed to email@example.com.